Leta-Kasahun/springboot-fundamental-G4/README.md

 It eliminates boilerplate configurations, provides an embedded server, and uses convention-over-configuration principles to accelerate development.

 ---

-## 4. Installation and Configuration Steps (Maven + VS Code)

-This section explains **line-by-line configuration** for Maven and the Spring Boot project.

----

 # 3. ⚙️ Installation and Configuration Steps (Maven + VS Code)

 ### Step 1: Verify Maven